-- (1) An occupational disease is a disease which is brought about by a working environment hazard specified in the list of occupational diseases or by the nature of the work.
-The list of occupational diseases shall be established by the minister responsible for the area. - (2) A work-related illness is an occupational disease or an illness caused by work. - (3) An illness caused by work is an illness caused by a working environment hazard and not deemed to be an occupational disease. - (4) A doctor who suspects that an employee is suffering from a work-related illness shall refer the employee to an occupational health doctor. - (5) An occupational disease shall be diagnosed by an occupational health doctor who shall determine the state of the employee's health and gather information concerning the employee's current and previous working conditions and the nature of his or her work.
-For such purpose, an occupational health doctor requires: - 1) from an employer (employers) the decisions concerning previous medical examinations administered to the employee, and the results of the risk assessment of the working environment specified in clause 13 (1) 3) of this Act.
-If working includes a period prior to the entry into force of this Act, an occupational health doctor requires a letter of explanation from the employer concerning the employee's working conditions and nature of work during such period; - 2) from an employee a statement of his or her medical records.
-[RT I 2009, 5, 35 entry into force 01.07.2009] - (6) An occupational health doctor shall inform the employer, the local office of the Labour Inspectorate and the doctor who referred an employee to him or her of the employee's occupational disease in writing or in a format which can be reproduced in writing no later than within five days after diagnosing the disease.
+(1) An occupational disease is a disease which is brought about by a working environment hazard specified in the list of occupational diseases or by the nature of the work.
+The list of occupational diseases shall be established by the minister responsible for the area.

+(2) A work-related illness is an occupational disease or an illness caused by work.

+(3) An illness caused by work is an illness caused by a working environment hazard and not deemed to be an occupational disease.

+(4) A doctor who suspects that an employee is suffering from a work-related illness shall refer the employee to an occupational health doctor.

+(5) An occupational disease shall be diagnosed by an occupational health doctor who shall determine the state of the employee's health and gather information concerning the employee's current and previous working conditions and the nature of his or her work.
+For such purpose, an occupational health doctor requires:

+1) from an employer (employers) the decisions concerning previous medical examinations administered to the employee, and the results of the risk assessment of the working environment specified in clause 13 (1) 3) of this Act.
+If working includes a period prior to the entry into force of this Act, an occupational health doctor requires a letter of explanation from the employer concerning the employee's working conditions and nature of work during such period;

+2) from an employee a statement of his or her medical records.

+(6) An occupational health doctor shall inform the employer, the Labour Inspectorate and the doctor who referred an employee to him or her of the employee's occupational disease in writing or in a format which can be reproduced in writing no later than within five days after diagnosing the disease.
+[RT I, 12.06.2018, 3 - entry into force 01.01.2019]

-[RT I 2007, 3, 11 entry into force 01.03.2007] - (7) An occupational health doctor shall inform the local office of the Labour Inspectorate of an illness caused by work in writing or in a format which can be reproduced in writing no later than within five days after diagnosing the illness, submitting the following information:
+(7) An occupational health doctor shall inform the Labour Inspectorate of an illness caused by work in writing or in a format which can be reproduced in writing no later than within five days after diagnosing the illness, submitting the following information:

-- 1) the given name, surname and position of the employee; - 2) the date of diagnosing the illness; - 3) the illness and its causes; - 4) the employer and the employer's address. - (8) The Labour Inspectorate shall forward the statistical data on occupational diseases and illnesses caused by work in the previous year to the Health Board no later than by 1 March of each year.
-[RT I 2009, 49, 331 entry into force 01.01.2010]
+1) the given name, surname and position of the employee;

+2) the date of diagnosing the illness;

+3) the illness and its causes;

+4) the employer and the employer's address.

+(8) The Labour Inspectorate shall forward the statistical data on occupational diseases and illnesses caused by work in the previous year to the Health Board no later than by 1 March of each year.
+[RT I 2009, 49, 331 - entry into force 01.01.2010]